intershop/helm-charts/charts/iom/README.rst

 Support for *Single-Sign On* (SSO) has been added
 =================================================

-The configuration of *Single-Sign On* (SSO) is now possible by the new parameter group *oms.sso*.
+You can now configure *Single-Sign On* (SSO) via the new parameter group *oms.sso*.
-There are four new parameters, which control the configuration of IOM in combination with an Identity and Access Management System: *oms.sso.enabled*, *oms.sso.type*, *oms.sso.oidcConfig* and *oms.sso.oidcConfigSecretKeyRef*.
+There are four new parameters that control the configuration of IOM in combination with an Identity and Access Management System: *oms.sso.enabled*, *oms.sso.type*, *oms.sso.oidcConfig* and *oms.sso.oidcConfigSecretKeyRef*.

-Usage of *SSO*-parameters requires IOM 4.3.0 or newer.
+Using *SSO*-parameters requires IOM 4.3.0 or newer.

-For detailed description of these parameters, please see `Helm parameters of IOM <docs/ParametersIOM.rst>`_.
+For a detailed description of these parameters, see `Helm parameters of IOM <docs/ParametersIOM.rst>`_.

 =============
 Version 2.2.0